-- 1. The Principal or his/her designated representative may recommend to the Superintendent that a Disciplinary Hearing be conducted regarding the removal of a student from the regular school program when a student has committed a serious breach of conduct. - 2.
-Expulsion/alternative placement of a student with a disability and Individual Education Plan constitutes a change in educational placement, not an exclusion from educational services.
-A free appropriate public education must be available to all disabled children with an Individual Education Plan residing in the state between the ages of 3 and 21, including children with disabilities who have been suspended or expelled.
+- The Principal or his/her designated representative may recommend to the Superintendent that a Disciplinary Hearing be conducted regarding the removal of a student from the regular school program when a student has committed a serious breach of conduct. - Expulsion/alternative placement of a student with a disability and Individual Education Plan constitutes a change in educational placement, not an exclusion from educational services.
+A free appropriate public education must be available to all disabled children with an Individual Education Plan residing in the state between the ages of three (3) and 21, including children with disabilities who have been suspended or expelled.
 Services do not have to replicate all of the services and instruction a student would have received had he/she stayed in school.
-Procedures will be followed based on page 54 with Alternate Placement of a student with an identified disability.
+Procedures will follow those outlined in "Alternate Placement/ Expulsion with Continuing Educational Services" regarding students with an identified disability.